ajosedev/knowledge/notes/20221202114400-design-system-consistency.md

 - Behaviour
 https://bradfrost.com/blog/post/pattern-variations/

 Important to keep in mind for [[20221025093009-multi-brand-design-systems|multi-brand design systems.]]
+If you only change a few of these 'layers', you likely cannot get a design system that has differentiating brand expression.
+You'll get something closer to 'skins'.

 https://amyhupe.co.uk/articles/should-consistency-be-a-goal-for-design-systems/